Many organizations miss the point—and the benefits—of work anniversaries entirely.

 You'll have a laundry list of great things you can highlight when the time comes.

-Although work anniversaries are one of the most common forms of employee recognition in use today, they're often poorly-executed.
+Although work anniversaries are one of the most common forms of employee recognition in use today, they're often poorly executed.

 Think about your goals for this, and how your strategy is helping to achieve them.
 If you're handing out greeting cards each year and calling it good, you're missing a huge opportunity.

 Even taking a few of these points into consideration can help make anniversaries something everyone looks forward to.
 Looking for a scalable way to celebrate work anniversaries?
 Learn about Bonusly's automated Anniversary Award.